MIERUNE/qgis-jaxa-earth-plugin/README.md

     - Bookmark: extent saved on bookmark
     - Map Canvas Extent: current map canvas extent
     - Draw on Canvas: draw customize extent on map canvas
-- Default is current map extent.
+- Default area of interest is map canvas extent when plugin is launched.

 ![02](imgs/02.jpg)